weijiekoh/malvarma/README.md

 address should automatically show up on the screen.
 Write down all this information and store it safely. **At minimum, write down the mnemonic seed.**

+**Do not take a picture of the screen with a camera or store the private keys on any electronic device.**

 <img src="https://raw.githubusercontent.com/weijiekoh/malvarma/master/readme_imgs/final.png"
      height=250 />